bbauska/JS-Eloquent/README.md

 #### Arrays

-Add support for arrays to Egg by adding the following three functions to the top scope: array(\...) to construct an array containing the argument values, length(array) to get an array's length, and element(array, n) to fetch the n^th^ element from an array.
+Add support for arrays to Egg by adding the following three functions to the top scope: array(&hellip;) to construct an array containing the argument values, length(array) to get an array's length, and element(array, n) to fetch the n^th^ element from an array.